phalpern/WG21-halpern/vector-execution-models.md

  1. Only one lane executes the scalar region at a time.

- 2. It is considered a single step, regardless of how many statements or expressions are within it; no portion of a scalar region on one lane is interleaved with any code on another lane.
+ 2. It is considered a single, indivisible step, regardless of how many statements or expressions are within it; no portion of a scalar region on one lane is interleaved with any code on another lane.

-A call to a vector-enabled function proceeds as if that function were part of the simd block.
-A call to a non-vector-enabled function procedes as if the call were in a scalar region.
+An implicit scalar region surrounds each call to a non-vector-enabled function within a vectorized loop.
 (The as-if rule applies; if the compiler can prove that a non-vector function can be vectorized without changing the observable behavior, it is free to do so.)